-

 I wondered then.
 I wonder now.
 Did you,

-The nights as a child that I woke and went
+All the nights as a child I woke and went

 To you (eschatological terror was my cross